 Something would be amiss if you decided to use an ultra-modern railing design on your cabin or country style home’s deck.
-While there are some decks that can pull off the modern look, a rustic railing is usually a better fit for these scenarios.
+While there are some decks that can pull off the modern look, a rustic deck rail is usually a better fit for these scenarios.

-Take a look at these rustic rails to get a good idea of how this works.
+Take a look at these rustic deck rail ideas to get a good understanding of how this works.
 There may be very little fit-and-finish, but the end products look really cool and may actually save you a little money.

 What makes a railing rustic, you ask?
 Well, there are a number of ways to achieve a rustic-looking railing, but we’ll point you in the right direction to get you started.
 The backbone of a rustic railing is almost always wood.
-It can be made from pine, redwood, or ipe, but cedar reigns supreme for this use.
+It can be made from pine, redwood, or ipe, but cedar reigns supreme for a wood post.
 Large, cedar posts and handrails are the starting players here.

 What makes rustic railings so great is the fact that you can use so many different materials to make up the field, or spindle area, of your railing.
 Metal fencing panels, tree branches, or live edge slabs all make great choices for use in a rustic railing.